Working Group "Citizen Science in/with schools"

 The founding meeting of the WG took place in the context of the 5th Austrian Citizen Science Conference (June 26-28, 2019).
 The members consist of researchers from various research institutions in Austria and teachers from different types of schools.

-Currently the WG is working on a brochure with recommendations for Citizen Science projects in schools.
-Important topics that will be addressed are Citizen Science in Austria, benefits, project planning and implementation, law and ethics, framework conditions and long term cooperation.
-The target group of the brochure are teachers and researchers.
+The WG just published a brochure with recommendations for Citizen Science projects in schools.
+Various topics are being addressed such as Citizen Science in Austria, benefits, project planning and implementation, law and ethics, framework conditions and long term cooperation.
+The target groups of the brochure are teachers and researchers.

 If you are interested in participating in the WG, please contact firstname.lastname@example.org.